 BAE Systems plc (BA) is a leading aerospace & defense business based in the UK.
+It opened the day at 510p after a previous close of 511.2p.
+During the day the price has varied from a low of 498.3p to a high of 510p.
+The latest price was 502.6p (25 minute delay).
 BAE Systems is listed on the London Stock Exchange (LSE) and employs 88,400 staff.
 All prices are listed in pence sterling.

 Since the stock market crash in March caused by coronavirus, BAE Systems's share price has had significant negative movement.

-Its last market close was 498.7p, which is 25.46% down on its pre-crash value of 669p and 16.36% up on the lowest point reached during the March crash when the shares fell as low as 428.6p.
+Its last market close was 482.1p, which is 27.94% down on its pre-crash value of 669p and 12.48% up on the lowest point reached during the March crash when the shares fell as low as 428.6p.

 |Wall St. target price||652.67p|